MartinHeinz/ga-extractor/README.md

 A CLI tool for extracting Google Analytics data using Google Reporting API.
 Can be also used to transform data to various formats suitable for migration to other analytics platforms.

+Also see - [Goodbye, Google Analytics - Why and How You Should Leave The Platform](https://martinheinz.dev/blog/71) for more context.

 ## Setup

 You will need Google Cloud API access for run the CLI: